davegurnell/bridges/README.md

 - complete features are PR'd onto `develop`;
 - releases are tagged and merged to `master`.

-Travis is configured to publish:
+Travis is configured to publish as follows:

 - releases from release tags woth the format `x.y.z`;
 - snapshots from non-PR commits to `develop`.